hytest-org/hytest/essential_reading/ParallelProcessing/Clusters_w_AWS_Credentials.md

 An example of this behaviour is the cluster configuration on a cloud platform such as the ESIP/QHUB deployment.

+This problem is sometimes only visible when datasets don't look like you expect after your notebook runs.
+Often times, AWS permissions errors on worker nodes (within the cluster) are not propagated back to the notebook which spawned them.
+This means that you may not see any errors, yet your output dataset is full of `NaN` or zero values.
+If that happens, your first debugging operation is to verify that AWS credentials are propagating through to workers correctly.

 ## Cloud Cluster Workers

 A 'cloud' deployment will often deploy a cluster of worker nodes using